pierrejay/EZLink/README.md

 ### 5. Defining Callbacks & Handlers
 After registering your messages and responses, you can attach callbacks that will trigger an action upon reception of a message or request (for example in the `setup()` function if you're using the Arduino framework).

 Internally, the library uses C-style function pointers for maximum efficiency.
-Handlers are registered with a strong-typed façade avoiding the need to cast the data at all, making the usage safer and more intuitive:
+Handlers are registered with a strong-typed façade avoiding the need to cast the data at all, making the usage safer and more intuitive.

+N.B.: The registration is limited to one handler per message prototype.
+If you register another handler for the same message struct, it will replace the previous one.

 - **For `MESSAGE` or `MESSAGE_ACK`**:
   ```cpp